pouyaesm/signed-community-detection/README.md

 ## Performance

-This algorithm requires `O(E)` memory space and `O(ElogE)` execution time for the detection of communities in a signed network having `O(E)` links.
+This algorithm requires `O(E)` memory space and `O(ElogE)` execution time for the detection of communities in a signed network having `E` links.

 ## Side note

+This implementation reproduces the reported results of our Matlab-MEX version for three real-world networks.
-This implementation differs from our main Matlab-MEX implementation that used an extended version of Louvain algorithm proposed by [M. Rosvall and C. T. Bergstrom](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.182.8134).
-In future, we will try to implement one of the Louvain's recent variants to improve the performance of algorithm.
+In that version, a variant of Louvain algorithm is used (proposed by [M. Rosvall and C. T. Bergstrom](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.182.8134)), which basically refines the output of Louvain.
+You can use this variant by setting the refine-count `--refine` to non-zero.
+For graphs with thousands of nodes or more, this variant gives a marginal improvement over Louvain while each refinement takes 2-2.5x the vanilla Louvain, therefore refine-count is set to zero by default.

 ## Citation